Last Updated on October 26, 2025 by Emily Hopkins

 Even before it was a tradition in Portugal to make a Christmas tree, the nativity scene was already present in the celebrations of Portuguese families.

-In fact, until the middle of the last century, when the Christmas tree was adopted in Portugal, most families despised it.
-The crib has always been accepted by the population, especially in the more religious or countryside communities.
+In fact, until the mid-20th century, when the Christmas tree became popular in Portugal, most families did not embrace it.
+Instead, the nativity crib has long been cherished, especially among religious and rural communities.

 Nowadays, the Christmas nativity scene tradition remains strong, especially in the villages of rural Portugal.
 It is common to see large nativity scenes in the streets and a miniature in the living room in December.